philippslang/tensor_permeability/README.md

 ### Example

-For the FRACS2000 model (Matthaei et al., 2005), a settings file that configures two sets of fractures looks like this:
+For the FRACS2000 model [Matthaei et al., 2005](https://www.onepetro.org/conference-paper/SPE-93341-MS), a settings file that configures two sets of fractures looks like this:

 		{
 			"model":{